mkingopng/apl_aws/README.md

-# test launch the website
+## test launch the website
 ```bash
 python app.py
 ```

-# Testing
+## Testing with PyTest
 ```bash
 export PYTHONPATH=/home/noone/Documents/GitHub/apl_aws:$PYTHONPATH
 pytest
 ```

+## Powerlifting
+A full powerlifting meet consists of three events: squat, bench press, and deadlift.
+In each lift, a lifter gets 3 attempts to lift as much weight as possible.
+The heaviest successful attempt in each lift counts.
+The lifter's total is calculated by summing the heaviest successful attempt from each lift.

 ## Powerlifting scores
-are used to compare for comparing powerlifting performance across gender and weight class.
+To allow comparison across lifters of different gender and bodyweight, formulas such as Wilks, Dots, and Glossbrenner were invented.

+List of formulas:
+- Wilks
+- Wilks2
+- IPF Points
+- DOTS
+- Glossbrenner
+- Schwawrz-Malone
+- McCulloch

 This application focuses on DOTS because it is APL's choice of metrics, however, I'll progressively build in more metrics.

 One wonders about the scientific rigor of the methods.
 In particular, most of the current models treat weight as a discreet variable divided into nominal buckets (aka weight classes).
-A little reflection should reveal that body weight is in fact a continuous variable, and the various weight classes used by each method and federation are nominal at best, often determined by non-scientific factors.
+A little reflection reveals that
+1. body weight is a continuous rather than ordinal variable, and
+2. the various weight classes used by each method and federation are determined by non-scientific factors.

+## Wilks

+## Glossbrenner

 interesting article from [Observable HQ](https://observablehq.com/@starkry526/powerlifting)